Serge-boro/GAMES__CANVAS-vanila-JAVASCRIPT-/README.md

 ![15](https://user-images.githubusercontent.com/65797418/117211283-a5f24e80-adad-11eb-9755-02bbf00d5e04.png)
 ![16](https://user-images.githubusercontent.com/65797418/117211285-a5f24e80-adad-11eb-9eea-a16bb7b13638.png)

+## Instruction
+Get the balloons as more as you can and don't allow bugs go through canvas window

 	INSTRUCTION GAME:
 	 You would use a computer mouse for fly and making choice in the local menu options.